-In 2022, we recommended nine nonprofit organizations to Tides Foundation to receive grants in connection with the Olo for Good annual grant cycle.
-Tides Foundation subsequently donated a total of \$2.1 million in grants to Emma's Torch, The Okra Project, Heart of Dinner, World Central Kitchen, Partnership with Native Americans, Appalachian Trail Conservancy, American Forests, Giving Kitchen, and The LEE Initiative.
+In 2023, we recommended six nonprofit organizations to Tides Foundation to receive grants in connection with the Olo for Good annual grant cycle.
+Tides Foundation subsequently donated a total of \$1.25 million in grants to Emma's Torch, Partnership with Native Americans, Appalachian Trail Conservancy, American Farmland Trust, Giving Kitchen, and Heart of Dinner.

 We also provided strategic grants that responded to social justice issues and natural disasters.
-The 2022 recipients of these strategic grants included Equality Texas, Equality Florida, American National Red Cross, and Razom Ukraine.
-Our philanthropic contributions reflect our broader engagement on social justice topics that are important to our employees, customers, and partners, such as our decision to sign onto the Human Rights Watch Statement Against Anti-LGBTQ+ Legislation.
+The 2023 recipients of these strategic grants included the ACLU, Trevor Project, Northeast Organic Farming Association of Vermont, American Red Cross, International Committee of the Red Cross, Kids in Need of Defense, Maui Food Bank, Everytown for Gun Safety, Girls Who Code, Organic Farmers Association, and Chow Corp.
+Our philanthropic contributions reflect our broader engagement on social justice topics that are important to our employees, customers, and partners.